suffolklibraries/sljekyll/_libraries/southwold-library.md

 branch-faxing: y
 branch-scan-to-email: y
 breadcrumb: y
+branch-news: "<ul>
+              <li>The library is collecting hats for the YMCA's Hats for the Homeless campaign over the Christmas period.</li>
-branch-news: 'The library will close at 1:30pm on Christmas Eve.'
+              <li>The library will close at 1:30pm on Christmas Eve.</li>"
 ---